 Experience life in Time Square’s fast lane, then take an urban hike across the Brooklyn Bridge.

-10 a.m.: Follow Broadway downtown for a bright lights, big city moment.
+10 a.m.: Follow Broadway downtown for a "bright lights, big city" moment.
 With its blinking marquees and Jumbotron screens, Times Square provides the quintessential New York setting.
-Duck into the three-story Toys ‘R’ Us, at 44th Street, for a ride on the 60-foot Ferris Wheel or for a visit to the life-size Barbie House.
+Duck into the three-story Toys ‘R’ Us, at 44th Street, for a ride on the 60-foot Ferris heel or for a visit to the life-size Barbie House.

 11 a.m.: Worship at the chapel of transportation.
 Walk due east on 42nd Street to Grand Central Terminal.
-The magnificent constellations on the main concourse’s ceiling are an eyeful; downstairs, you can top it off with a belly-full of cheeseburgers and world-famous cheesecake ($6.50) at Junior’s.
+The magnificent constellations on the main concourse’s ceiling are an eyeful; downstairs, you can top it off with a bellyful of cheeseburgers and world-famous cheesecake ($6.95) at Junior’s.

 12:30 p.m.: Steal a few moments of quietude.
 Hop on the 1 train and go downtown to 18th Street for Books of Wonder, an all-children’s bookstore where kids peek at picture books or ransack tween titles.
 Collectors will be equally entranced by the leather-bound classics and Doctor Dolittle first editions in the old- and rare-books section.

 1:30 p.m.: See what’s in season.
-Grab healthy muffins, fresh-from-the-orchard apples, and Ronnybrook chocolate milk ($1.50) at bustling Union Square Greenmarket (Mon., Wed., Fri., and Sat.).
-For heartier grub, slurp some soup ($11 to $14) at the noodle emporium Republic, located on Union Square’s western perimeter.
+Grab healthy muffins, fresh-from-the-orchard apples, and Ronnybrook chocolate milk at the bustling Union Square Greenmarket (Mon., Wed., Fri., and Sat.).
+For heartier grub, slurp some soup ($14 to $16) at the noodle emporium Republic, located on Union Square’s western perimeter.

 2 p.m.: Bridge the gap between the boroughs.
 Catch the 4 or 5 train to Brooklyn Bridge–City Hall, then go for a mile-long walk over one of America's best-known landmarks, the Brooklyn Bridge.
 (Keep your eyes peeled south for the Statue of Liberty.)
 Your reward on the other side?
 All-natural ice cream ($4 for a small cone) and skyline views at Brooklyn Ice Cream Factory at the foot of Water Street.